• Skip to primary navigation

 This knockwurst recipe is no joke!
 It's a bunch of crazy tasty ingredients that marry together in a low oven all day long.
 All day!

-I know what you're thinking -- as you eye the bacon below . . .
+I know what you're thinking -- as you eye the bacon below in the photos below . . .

 No, this is not the healthiest recipe in the world, it's knockwurst and beans, after all.
-Knockwurst!
-When was the last time you had knockwurst, if ever?
+Knockwurst!ย If it's not often, and not too much, it's okay!
+In my humble opinion, of course. ๐Ÿ˜‰

 Unlike my Grandmother's Stuffed Cabbage recipe, this one I only changed a tiny bit -- less molasses.
 (Not to worry, there's still plenty!)